Imjingak

 The park was built in 1972 to console those from both sides who are unable to return to their hometowns, friends and families because of the division of Korea and currently receives approximately 1.2 million visitors per year.

 Imjingak is where the "Freedom Bridge" lies.
-Crosses the Imjin river, it is a former railroad bridge which was used by repatriated POWs/soldiers returning from the North.
-It is more famous, however, and until 1998 was the only point of egress in the western sector other than Liberty Bridge (which was controlled by the South Korean Army) onto the DMZ, and the only direct link to Camp Greaves, Liberty Bell, and Panmunjom.
-This is not to be confused with the "bridge of freedom" which is merely an access bridge to the main span that allowed the one way southbound traffic to pass by while northbound traffic stood waiting its turn to cross; it now crosses a stream adjacent to the Imjin river and connects with the North-South railway.
+Crossing the Imjin river, it is a former railroad bridge which was used by repatriated POWs/soldiers returning from the North.
+It is more famous, however, for serving until 1998 as the only point of egress from South Korea onto the DMZ, other than Liberty Bridge (which was controlled by the South Korean Army), and the only direct link to Camp Greaves, Liberty Bell, and Panmunjom.
+This is not to be confused with the "bridge of freedom" which is merely an access bridge to the main span that allowed the one-way southbound traffic to pass by while northbound traffic stood waiting its turn to cross; it now crosses a stream adjacent to the Imjin river and connects with the North-South railway.

-Memorials and Monuments
+Memorials and monuments

 Second Infantry Division Memorial

 The 2nd Infantry Division (2ID) was the first major US unit to reach Korea from the continental United States on July 23, 1950.
 Relieving the 540-man task force of the 24th Infantry Division who had immediately deployed from Itazuke Air Base in Japan at the start of hostilities one month earlier, the 2ID soon found themselves engaging with the Korean People's Army (KPA) in a 16-day battle in which it is said the division's clerks, bandsmen, technical and supply personnel joined in the fight to defend against the attackers, eventually forcing a withdrawal of the KPA forces.

 The 2nd Infantry Division is unique in that it is the only U.S. Army division that is partially made up of South Korean soldiers, called KATUSAs (Korean Augmentation to the U.S. Army).
 Some 27,000 KATUSAs served with the U.S. forces during the course of the Korean War.

 2ID is still stationed in Korea where its current primary mission is the defense of South Korea with its 10,000 troops deployed in Korea accounting for about 35% of the United States Forces Korea personnel.

 The 2ID Memorial at Imjingak is dedicated to all the brave men of the 2ID who sacrificed their lives for Korea.